Case No. 2:18-cv-09490-SVW-PJWx (C.D. Cal.)

 You may contact the Settlement Administrator by calling 1-877-241-6579 if you have any questions as to whether you are in the Settlement Class.Back To Top

 The Settlement states that Defendants will provide four hundred and fifteen thousand dollars ($415,000) to be divided among the entire Settlement Class in order to settle the class action (the “Settlement Amount”).
-After paying court-approved service awards to the Class Representatives of up to $5,000 each for their participation in the lawsuit, the remaining cash relief will be distributed among Settlement Class members who were assessed cash advance fees and/or cash advance interest charges for cryptocurrency transactions using their Bank of America, N.A. credit card from June 1, 2016, through September 26, 2019 (“Net Cash Settlement Amount”).
+After paying court-approved service awards to the Class Representatives of $5,000 each for their participation in the lawsuit, the remaining cash relief will be distributed among Settlement Class members who were assessed cash advance fees and/or cash advance interest charges for cryptocurrency transactions using their Bank of America, N.A. credit card from June 1, 2016, through September 26, 2019 (“Net Cash Settlement Amount”).

 Settlement Class members’ cash award will be distributed via check.
 Each Settlement Class member’s cash award will depend upon how much they were assessed in cash advance fees in connection with a covered cryptocurrency transaction.
 Specifically, cash awards will be calculated using a proportional payment structure, whereby each Class member will receive a percentage of the total Cash Advance Fees that the Class member incurred on Cryptocurrency transactions that were not reversed in full.
 The percentage used to calculate Class member awards will be determined by dividing the Net Cash Settlement Amount by the total amount of cash advance fees, excluding cryptocurrency transactions reversed in full, that Bank of America, N.A. assessed from June 1, 2016, through September 26, 2019, on credit card accounts held by persons in the Settlement Class.